-The Columbia County Sheriff's Office K9 Unit currently consists of Deputy Travis Lange partnered with K9 Jax and Deputy Jordan Haueter partnered with K9 Mattis, Deputy Tyler Henriksen partnered with K9 Artus, and our newest team who are recently trained and deployed, Deputy Ronald Stage partnered with K9 Riley.
+The Columbia County Sheriff's Office K9 Unit currently consists of Deputy Travis Lange partnered with K9 Jax and Sergeant Jordan Haueter partnered with K9 Mattis, Deputy Tyler Henriksen partnered with K9 Artus, and our newest team who are recently trained and deployed, Deputy Ronald Stage partnered with K9 Riley.
 They are all assigned to the patrol division.

 The current K9 Unit started in 1995 with now retired K9 Ispi.
-Typically dogs sought by the Columbia County Sheriff's Office are trained in drug detection, tracking, article searches, handler protection, criminal apprehension, building searches and area searches.
+Typically dogs sought by the Columbia County Sheriff's Office are trained in drug detention, tracking, article searches, handler protection, criminal apprehension, building searches and area searches.

 All Columbia County Sheriff's Office K9 teams are required to go through monthly training in the above areas.
 The Columbia County Sheriff's Office dogs are certified through American Police Canine Association.